 The Wildlife group started in September 2017 since when we have had a number of interesting meetings.
-Some have been sharing our experience and expertise through meetings in members' homes and others visiting places of interest for wildlife.
+Some have been sharing our experience and expertise indoors and others visiting places of interest for wildlife.
 Please note that from January 2019 we will meet on the third Friday at 1 p.m. instead of 2 p.m.

 If you would like to come please email Jane Williamson who is the current leader and can be contacted via the message box.

 We try to share transport for visits, so attendance is still possible for non-drivers.